Wedding Budget Contingency Planning

 Keep the Fund Separate

 Move the contingency to a separate savings account or a clearly labeled line in your planning spreadsheet.
 Visual separation keeps you from casually reaching for it when upgrading flowers or linens.
+If you are using a joint account for wedding expenses, consider a dedicated sub-account so the contingency balance is always visible at a glance.
+Treat any transfer from the contingency as a formal decision that both partners agree on, not a solo impulse.

 - 3